Speaking

 PODCASTS

-Wellcome.
+When Science Finds a Way.
 Inclusive Research: Autism from Menstruation to Menopause

 Navigating healthcare can be particularly challenging for autistic people.
 Reasons for this are complex, but for women and people assigned female at birth, the problem is compounded by a lack of representation in autism research, leaving healthcare services ill-equipped to meet their specific needs.